iojeda1/TheoryProject1/README.md

 ### Test Files

-The following test cases are included in each code file as functions:
+The following test cases are included in each code file as functions (wff):

 - `[[1, -2], [-1, 2]]`
 - `[[1, 2], [-1, 2], [1, -2]]`